cms-analysis/CombineHarvester/docs/BSM-ModelIndependent-Limits.md

-BSM Model independent Limits using MorphingMSSMUpdate-NoModel {#MSSMUpdateNoModel}
+BSM Model independent Limits using MorphingMSSMUpdate {#MSSMUpdateNoModel}
 =================================================================

 These instruction shall elaborate how to produce model independent limits using the 8TeV part of the MSSM (CMS-HIG-14-039) analysis.
 Below there will be given instruction how to set limits on one signal process (ggH) while another is left floating (bbH).